 - State Bar of Florida

-- Head of Law Student Outreach, International Law Section, State Bar of Texas
+- Treasurer and Head of Law Student Outreach, International Law Section, State Bar of Texas

 - Eagle Scout, Boy Scouts of America